-Parrots and other household pets can coexist harmoniously, but it requires careful planning, training, and constant supervision to ensure the safety of all involved.
+Keeping parrots with other pets can be managed safely and harmoniously, but it requires careful planning, training, and constant supervision to ensure the safety of all involved.

 1. Environmental Modifications: